 Focussing on three chronological periods of human presence in the British Isles, from the earliest occupation through to extinction of the Neanderthals and the emergence of modern humans.

 Covering the evolution and development of key vertebrate structure, the systematics, evolution, palaeobiology and palaeobiogeography of North African fishes, and the evolutionary relationships of sharks.

 Quaternary mammals research

+Tackling questions about the past.
 Why did the woolly mammoth go extinct?
 What environmental pressures caused dwarfing of elephants on Mediterranean islands in the past?
 What is the role of animal behaviour in the evolution of their anatomical adaptations?
-We are tackling these questions and more with a diverse range of research projects.

 Studying the effect of dramatic environmental changes over the last 800,000 years on the origin and diversification of dwarf elephants and dwarf deer.